-\caption[\textbf{Example of response fluctuations in all sessions}]{\textbf{Example of response fluctuations in all sessions} the 4 panels show filtered responses of all sessions of one subject.
+\caption[\textbf{Example of response fluctuations in all sessions}]{\textbf{Example of response fluctuations in all sessions} the four panels show filtered responses of all sessions of one subject.

-Red are responses for visual stimuli and blue for auditory stimuli.
+Red represents responses for visual stimuli, while blue represents auditory stimuli.

 Fluctuation levels are expressed as the standard deviation of the filtered response.